Otago Peninsula In-Depth Tour & Blue Penguins Pukekura Experience (5 Hours)

 • The tour includes viewing of a range of wildlife species, some species are more regularly seen that others and abundance does vary with seasons:

-• 99% of tours see Blue Penguins (and extremely close to us, regularly less than 1-2 metres away) as well as a huge range of different wading and coastal seabird species (5-50m distance from us).
+• 99% of tours see Blue Penguins (and extremely close to us, regularly less than 1-2 metres away).

-• Sightings of royal albatross (flying above the Pukekura headland, at a distance of about 30-50m distance from us) almost always occur between the months of October to May.
-Less likely in the months of June-September or whenever there is no wind (as these are gliding birds).
+• Sightings of royal albatross (flying overhead) almost always occur between the months of October to May.
 We don’t see the nesting location of this species.

-• Sightings of New Zealand fur seals occur very regularly for much of the year, often seen close to our blue penguin viewing platform (10-50m away) or below our cliff viewing location (40m away).
+• Sightings of New Zealand fur seals occur very regularly for much of the year.

 • Sightings of New Zealand Sea Lions are less common but are often seen on the beach at our reserve (10-50m away) over spring/summer.

-We pick-up from the following hotels in Dunedin: Fable Hotel, Distinction Hotel and Scenic Hotel Southern Cross.
+We pick-up from the following hotels in Dunedin: Fable Hotel, Distinction Hotel and Scenic Hotel Southern Cross (If you pick one of these as your pick-up location then You MUST be staying at that hotel).

 For guests staying elsewhere in Dunedin, please use our main pick-up location outside the Dunedin visitor Centre I-SITE in the Octagon.

-While Fable Hotel, Distinction Hotel, Scenic Hotel Southern Cross, outside the I-Site in the Octagon and Larnach Castle are our only pick-up locations please note we do drop off at ALL central Dunedin Hotels/Motels at the completion of this tour
+While Fable Hotel, Distinction Hotel, Scenic Hotel Southern Cross, outside the I-Site in the Octagon are our only pick-up locations please note we do drop off at ALL central Dunedin Hotels/Motels at the completion of this tour

-Student/Backpacker deals are available for this product use code Backpacker12 as a 12% promo code discount (ID will need to be sighted at check-in).
+Student/Backpacker deals are available for this product use code Student11 as a 11% promo code discount (ID will need to be sighted at check-in).

 START YOUR